Molecular-Biophysics-Database/mbdb-docs/pages/datamodel/general_params/record_information.md

 **Description**: The access rights to the uploaded files.
 There are three options, 1) "open access" where the files are accessible immediately when the deposition is published, 2)
-"embargoed access" where the files will only become available after a specified date, 3) "restricted access" where depositors are of the record are the only ones who has access <br/>
+"embargoed access" where the files will only become available after a specified date, 3) "restricted access" where depositors of the record are the only ones who has access <br/>
 **Required**: yes <br/>
 **Path**: `metadata.general_parameters.record_information.access_rights` <br/>
 **Type**: enumerator (string) <br/>